Georgia Foreclosure Laws and Procedures

 Foreclosure sales are generally held at the county courthouse on the first Tuesday of the month unless that day is New Year's Day or the 4th of July, in which case foreclosures are held on the Wednesday of that week, between 10:00 a.m. and 4:00 p.m.
 (Ga.
 Code Ann. § 9-13-161).

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower, subject to some limitations (see below).
-If the lender is the highest bidder, the property becomes what's called "Real Estate Owned" (REO).
+If the lender is the highest bidder, the property becomes "Real Estate Owned" (REO).

-But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.
+But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds (money over and above what's needed to pay off all the liens on your property), you're entitled to that surplus money.

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-(Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property, or filing for bankruptcy.
+If you can arrange a loss mitigation option, like a loan modification, that will also stop a foreclosure.

-Reinstating the Loan
+Reinstating the Loan in Georgia

 Georgia law doesn't provide a statutory right to reinstate the loan prior to the sale, except for high-cost home loans.